saecki/zig-grep/paper/paper.typ

 Note that ArrayList is another such function defined in the std library.

 == SIMD
-In addition to the automatic vectorization of code that the LLVM optimizer does, Zig also provides a way to explicitly define vector operations that will compile down to target specific SIMD operations.
+In addition to the automatic vectorization of code that the LLVM @llvm optimizer does, Zig also provides a way to explicitly define vector operations, using the `@Vector` intrinsic, that will compile down to target specific SIMD operations: @zigdoc_vectors
 #sourcecode[```zig
     const a = @Vector(4, i32){ 1, 2, 3, 4 };
     const b = @Vector(4, i32){ 5, 6, 7, 8 };